-(A) If an employee or the Union has a grievance which may be processed under this Article and which may also be appealed to the Public Employees Relations Commission, the employee or the Union shall indicate at the time the grievance is reduced to writing which procedure is to be used and such decision shall be binding on the employee or the Union.
+(A) If a grievant or the PBA has a grievance which may be processed under this Article and which may also be appealed to the Florida Public Employees Relations Commission, the grievant or the PBA shall indicate at the time the grievance is reduced to writing which procedure is to be used and such decision shall be binding on the grievant or the PBA.
 In the case of any duplicate filing, the action first filed will be the one processed.